Trial opens in Miami for 4 men charged in Haitian President Jovenel Moïse's assassination

 “Once you get off on the wrong foot, everything that comes after is hard to trust,” Ortiz's attorney Orlando do Campo said.

 Moïse was killed on July 7, 2021, when about two dozen foreign mercenaries — mostly from Colombia — attacked his home near Port-au-Prince, officials said.
-According to court documents, South Florida was a central location for planning and financing the plot to oust Moïse and replace him with someone of the conspirators’ choosing.
+According to court documents, South Florida was a central location for planning and financing the plot to oust Moïse and replace him with someone the conspirators chose.

+All four defendants face possible life sentences and have pleaded not guilty.

 Ortiz and Intriago were principals of Counter Terrorist Unit Federal Academy and Counter Terrorist Unit Security, collectively known as CTU, and Veintemilla was a principal of Worldwide Capital Lending Group.
 Both companies were based in South Florida.